shopware/shopware/src/Docs/_outdated/50-data-inheritance.md

 ```

 ## Association Inheritance
-The ORM also allows to configure inherited associations.
+The DataAbstractionLayer also allows to configure inherited associations.

 ```
 <?php